Choosing the best prescription safety goggles for workers with vision problems

 3. Auto repair industry

-Technicians and mechanics who work in the auto industry generally work in environments with a plethora of hazards.
+Technicians and mechanics in the auto industry generally work in environments with a plethora of hazards.
 They can be exposed to sparks, particulate matter from painting, grinding, and cutting, and strong fumes and splashes of chemicals.

 4. Healthcare industry